krishaamer/green-filter-research/research/literature/sustainability.md

 yield* of *natural capital* required to maintain *ecosystem services*
 \[@peterkareivaNaturalCapitalTheory2011\].

--   Climate data visualization has a long history, starting with
+Climate data visualization has a long history, starting with
-    ***Alexander von Humboldt,*** who revolutionized cartography by inventing the first isothermal maps around 1816, showing areas with similar temperature, variations in altitude and seasons.
+***Alexander von Humboldt,*** who revolutionized cartography by inventing the first isothermal maps around the year 1816, showing areas with similar temperature, variations in altitude and seasons in different colors \[@hontonForgottenFatherClimatology2022\].
+Known as the father of climatology, von Humboldt’s isotherms are now available as 3D computer models in \[@IsothermsSimplyEarth2023\].

--   @IsothermsSimplyEarth2023: computer models of Father of climatology Alexander von Humboldt Isotherms
--   @hontonForgottenFatherClimatology2022
--   @BrohanClimate2012 reports global temperature measurement starts from the 1880s where we have the first records from ships.
+Written records of global temperature measurements are available starting from the 1880s when documentation of temperatures become available in ship records \[@BrohanClimate2012 \].

+TODO:

 -   Industrial revolution
+-   Ttragedy of the commons

 ```mdx-code-block
 <Figure caption="Humboldt's Naturgemälde, early data visualization of ecology, rain, temperature, elevation, etc" src={Humboldt} refURL="https://commons.wikimedia.org/wiki/File:Zentralbibliothek_Z%C3%BCrich_-_Ideen_zu_einer_Geographie_der_Pflanzen_nebst_einem_Naturgem%C3%A4lde_der_Tropenl%C3%A4nder_-_000012142.jpg" refTitle="Public Domain, WikiMedia Commons" />
 ```

--   @leprovostSupplyMultipleEcosystem2022 study shows *biodiversity* as
-    one key factor to maintain delivery of ecosystem services.

 -   @keebleBrundtlandReportOur1988 reported in April 1987 that
     *‘residents in high-income countries lead lifestyles incompatible